Viburnacae: Muskroot Family

 Notes:

 Common.
 A large shrub / small tree with dense clusters of creamy-white flowers turning into blue berries.
 The unripe berries and most other parts of the plant are poisonous.
 Berries are sometimes “glaucous”, i.e. covered in a waxy or powdery white film that is easily wiped off.
+Can be identified from a distance, as the only shrub with large flower masses of this color.
 Formerly called Sambucus nigra subsp. caerulea.
-Photo #3 by CJH.
+Photos #1, 2 and 4 by CJH.

 Elderberry, Blue